vindognz/connect-4/README.md

     remember the last ip you played against. remember ip input with a name? stop multiple ppl joining one game (or add spectators) make it so when ppl leave, the game ends instead of hanging or crashing.

+player vs computer todo:
+    sometimes it prioritizes vertical 3-in-a-rows instead of a win. (balance threat and winning)